The world’s most prestigious weather and climate photography competition

 • Have a look at our blogs to get some hints and tips

-• When you are ready to enter, chose one of our three categories above (Weather Photographer of the Year, Young Weather Photographer of the Year, Mobile Phone – Weather Photographer of the Year)
+• When you are ready to enter, chose one of our three categories above (Weather Photographer of the Year, Smartphone Weather Photographer of the Year or Young Weather Photographer of the Year)

 • Vote for your favourite photo when our public vote opens